-This beautiful, vivid cobalt-blue oil is much in favour and increasingly This is the one oil that is slowly gaining momentum and slowly becoming a sought-after commodity.
-There is a backlog of orders coming to the forefront.
-Its production continues on a steady and this has created a bottleneck in the seamless supply of the and reliable pace.
-Small volumes of the oil are already in stock. oil.
-The sector has seen proactive steps undertaken to increase There is an encouraging rise in the number of enquiries for new production and expand the processing of blue cypress.
-These formulations.
-The Australian industry is trying to streamline efforts have paid off - now there is another available stock flow that production so as to maintain an uninterrupted supply to the is consistent and dependable.
-However, as of now the augmented market. supply stream is nil and no dramatic increase is expected until 📥 AUD 530 .00 /kilo June or July, when the new oil is likely to hit the shelves.
+This beautiful, vivid cobalt-blue oil is much in favour and increasingly becoming a sought-after commodity.
+There is a backlog of orders and this has created a bottleneck in the seamless supply of the oil.
+The sector has seen proactive steps undertaken to increase production and expand the processing of blue cypress.
+These efforts have paid off - now there is another available stock flow that is consistent and dependable.
+However, as of now the augmented supply stream is nil and no dramatic increase is expected until June or July, when the new oil is likely to hit the shelves.
 With this, Australia is now set to produce more than 2 MT of blue cypress oil annually.